What Can Learned Intrinsic Rewards Capture?: Introduction

 Most existing work on intrinsic rewards falls into two broad categories: task-dependent and task-independent.
 Both are typically designed by hand.
-Hand-designing \emph{task-dependent} rewards can be fraught with difficulty as even minor misalignment between the actual reward and the intended bias can lead to unintended and sometimes catastrophic consequences \citep{FaultyRewards}. \emph{Task-independent} intrinsic rewards are also typically hand-designed, often based on an intuitive understanding of animal/human behaviour or on heuristics on desired exploratory behaviour.
+Hand-designing \emph{task-dependent} rewards can be fraught with difficulty as even minor misalignment between the actual reward and the intended bias/goals can lead to unintended and sometimes catastrophic consequences \citep{FaultyRewards}. \emph{Task-independent} intrinsic rewards are also typically hand-designed, often based on an intuitive understanding of animal/human behaviour or on heuristics on desired exploratory behaviour.
 It can, however, be hard to match such task-independent intrinsic rewards to the specific learning dynamics induced by the interaction between agent and environment.
-The motivation for this paper is our interest in the comparatively under-explored possibility of learned (not hand-designed) task-dependent intrinsic rewards \citep[see][for previous work]{zheng2018learning}.
+In this paper, we are interested in the comparatively under-explored possibility of \emph{learned} (not hand-designed) task-dependent intrinsic rewards.
+Although there have been a few attempts to learn useful intrinsic rewards from experience~\citep{singh2009rewards,zheng2018learning}, how to capture complex knowledge such as exploration across episodes into a reward function remains an open question.

 We emphasise that it is \emph{not} our objective to show that rewards are a {\em better} locus of learned knowledge than others; the best locus likely depends on the kind of knowledge that is most useful in a given task.
 In particular, knowledge captured in rewards provides guidance on ``what'' the agent should strive to do while knowledge captured in policies provides guidance on ``how'' an agent should behave.
 Knowledge about ``what'' captured in rewards is indirect and thus slower to make an impact on behaviour because it takes effect through learning, while knowledge about ``how'' can directly have an immediate impact on behaviour.
-At the same time, because of its indirectness the former can generalise better to changes in dynamics and learning architectures.
-Therefore, instead of comparing different loci of knowledge, the purpose of this paper is to show that it is feasible to capture useful learned knowledge in rewards and to study the kinds of knowledge that can be captured.
+At the same time, because of its indirectness the former can generalise better to changes in dynamics and different learning agents, as we empirically show in this paper.

 How should we measure the usefulness of a learned reward function?
 Ideally, we would like to measure the effect the learned reward function has on the learning dynamics.
 Of course, learning happens over multiple episodes, indeed it happens over an entire lifetime.
 Therefore, we choose \emph{lifetime return}, the cumulative extrinsic reward obtained by the agent over its entire lifetime, as the main objective.
 To this end, we adopt the multi-lifetime setting of the Optimal Rewards Framework~\citep{singh2009rewards} in which an agent is initialised randomly at the start of each lifetime and then faces a stationary or non-stationary task drawn from some distribution.
 In this setting, the only knowledge that is transferred across lifetimes is the reward instead of the policy.
 Specifically, the goal is to learn a single intrinsic reward function that, when used to adapt the agent's policy using a standard episodic RL algorithm, ends up optimising the cumulative extrinsic reward over its lifetime.